 Why does acne take so long to heal?

-Probably everyone whose skin is prone to acne dreams of a skincare product that will treat acne overnight.
+Probably everyone whose skin is prone to acne dreams of a acne treatment products that will work overnight.

 Sadly there is no magic ingredient to treating acne.

 So you then ask yourself the follow up questions, how long will it take for my acne-prone skin to look normal?

 However, in order to alleviate acne-prone skin, a certain period of time is necessary.

 This is mainly because acne-prone skin is a genetic and hormonal challenge with complex mechanisms.

 Can I Get Rid of Acne Prone Skin Overnight?

 Realistically, from days to weeks are needed to alleviate acne-prone skin.